Universal primers for amplification of cpn60 sequences

 PCR reaction components and cycling conditions for cpn60 PCR from isolates are below.
-If you are looking for primers and protocols for cpn60-based metagenomics, see here.
+If you are looking for primers and protocols for cpn60-based microbiota analysis, see here.

 Information and protocols related to PCR amplification of the type II chaperonin (thermosome) from Archaea are available here.

 For additional information on the cpn60 universal target and its uses, visit cpnDB, the chaperonin sequence database.

 Products from amplification with H279 and H280 are used in hybridization methods or can be cloned.
 To produce PCR products from pure templates for direct sequencing, H729 and H730 (which contain standard M13 sequencing primer landing sites) are used.
 An annealing temperature range of 46-50 C is a good starting place with these primers.
 (I=inosine, Y=C or T, R=G or A, K=G or T, S=G or C)

 H729 (M13 sequencing primer underlined)